onzfonz/comp227/src/content/0/en/part0c.md

 You should also upload a screenshot of your project open in webstorm to the repo as well.
 You can [verify that your changes appear on GitHub in the readme file](#verifying-changes-made-it-to-github).

-### Optional: Learn to use git via the command line
+### Recommended: Learn to use git via the command line

+**It's vital that you feel comfortable using git.**

+If you have not worked with Git or GitHub at all and/or still feel uneasy about using it, please follow along with the tutorial below.
+For further reinforcement, you may also want to see this [Git and GitHub tutorial for beginners](https://product.hubspot.com/blog/git-and-github-tutorial-for-beginners).

 While the workflow in JetBrains is fairly good for what we want, (especially if you start leaning into keyboard shortcuts),